 A 2014 study by Massachusetts General researchers using fMRI scanners on 14 female volunteers discovered some interesting brain associations between how we feel about our children and how we feel about our pets.
 There are differences yes, but there are also some strong overlaps.

 “Areas previously reported as important for functions such as emotion, reward, affiliation, visual processing and social interaction all showed increased activity when participants viewed either their own child or their own dog.”
 And there’s the overlap, the commonality between human babies and pets.

 The difference? “ A region known to be important to bond formation — the substantia nigra/ventral tegmental area (SNi/VTA) — was activated only in response to images of a participant’s own child.”
 OK, not earth-shattering news, and makes a whole lot of evolutionary sense.

 And now for the big surprise (drumroll).
 “The fusiform gyrus, which is involved in facial recognition and other visual processing functions, actually showed greater response to own-dog images than own-child images”.
 Whaaaaaat?

-The psycho-evolutionary implications for any part of the human brain being better at processing doggie faces than human baby faces are staggering.
-I hope more research is underway soon using more people faces, kitty faces, and goatie faces.
+The psycho-evolutionary implications for any part of the human brain being better at processing doggie faces than baby faces are staggering.
+I hope more research is underway soon using more people, kitty faces, and goatie faces.

 The link for the entire study is: